sayitfast/MountWizzard3/docu/modelbuilding.md

 potting the moutn on top, I only have to use 3 stars to get a reasonable result.
 - Please think of tha task: you would like to do a polar alignment.
 So think of the mechanics of the orinetations in the sky and remember what you would like to do.
 Does the choice of stars help or not?
+- Please don't thenk just addin gmore stars for a first model to do polar alignment will result automatically in the best result.
+All the hints you get from the mount (how to turn knobs, alignment star) improve the alignement.
+As the model is only an approximation for the error correction, it will be not an one step approach.
+If you aim for the best result, please think of 2-3 iterations.

 #### Model build: